alpacon

 • /api/servers/servers/<id>/packages/: System packages

-You can also list system packages with the following API.
-This API provides more detailed query arguments and supports pagination.
+You can list system packages using the following API.
+This API supports detailed query arguments and pagination.

 Request: